mltooling/project-template/README.md

 _Either put the documentation here or use a deployed documentation site via mkdocs and link to the documentation._

-Please refer to [our documentatation](#TODO) for information about deployment or usage.
+Please refer to [our documentation](#TODO) for information about deployment or usage.

 ## FAQ